autopi-io/documentation/docs/getting_started/api/send_device_data_to_own_server.md

 ## Set Device's Cloud API Url
 Firstly, we need to make sure that the device will connect to your own server.
 For this, we do have a very neat option that can be changed from the [AutoPi Cloud](https://my.autopi.io) website.
-You need to navigate to Advanced > Settings > Cloud API where you will be able to see a screen like the following:
+You need to navigate to Devices > Select Device > Advance Settings > Cloud Storage where you will be able to see a screen like the following:

 ![cloud_api_uri](/img/getting_started/api/send_device_data_to_own_server/cloud_api_url.png)

-The Url field on that page points to where the device should send data.
+The Url field, under the Endpoint subsection, points to where the device should send data.
 By default, obviously, it points to AutoPi's servers.
 You need to point instead to a URL that is resolvable from your AutoPi device.

 ## Device Communication